coleifer/greendb/README.md

 be opened using the `connect()` method, and closed using `close()`.
 The client can be also used as a context manager.

-In a multi-threaded or multi-greenlet application (e.g. a web app), the application should maintain a separate connection for each thread/greenlet.
+In a multi-threaded or multi-greenlet application (e.g. a web app), the client will maintain a separate connection for each thread/greenlet.
-Future work may remove this necessity by switching to a library-managed connection pool.

 ### command reference